 TinkerCAD offers you the direct integration with the third-party printing services and even allows you to share and export files with ease.
 Get it here.

 What makes different from other 3D printing software, it can also work as a logo and 3D text maker.
 This functionality enables you to turn your logo into a 3D model or export your text to 3D text.
 It is free to use and an ideal 3D printing software for beginners.

 It’s an intuitive building blocks concept to create shapes make it simple enough to use.
 You can download the multitude of files available from the huge library.
 If you can’t fire up the creativity, simply import from the available files and cut it apart into something new.

-There is very few software that can work from concept to finish as quick as 3D slash.
-Its ability to be compatible with VR headsets make it even more future ready.
+There is very few software that can work from concept to finish as quickly as 3D slash.
+Its ability to be compatible with VR headsets make it even more future-ready.
 Check it out here.

 3. FreeCAD 3D Printing application

-FreeCAD is a free open source parametric 3D modeling tool which works pretty well for both the home user and experienced designers.
+FreeCAD is a free open-source parametric 3D modeling tool that works pretty well for both the home user and experienced designers.
 As it is a parametric 3D modeler, this technically describes that you can easily modify your design by just going back into your model history and editing its parameters.

 To make it simpler, if a parametric component makes a car’s design, just simply go back to your model’s history, change the component, and you’ll have a different model.
 It might not be the best for professional purposes.
 However, it is a great training tool for a novice as it enables you to design real-life objects of any size.
 Download it here.

 It is another great printing and modeling software that is a perfect mix of usability and functionality.
 SketchUp is a drawing based popular 3D printing tool for designing 3D models that offer a great user experience with a relatively flat learning curve.